 The question of whether the Nazi Holocaust experimentation can benefit us today is fraught with ethical complexities.
 While the potential for scientific or medical advancements exists, the consensus remains that the data's origins in unimaginable human suffering render its use deeply unethical.
 The principles of informed consent, non-maleficence, and justice must guide our decisions, ensuring that we never legitimize or benefit from such atrocities.

 Instead, we must focus on ethical research methods and historical awareness.
-By learning from the past and upholding the highest ethical standards, we can honor the memory of the victims and prevent similar horrors from ever happening again.
-Engage in discussions about research ethics, support educational initiatives, and advocate for policies that protect human rights in scientific endeavors.
+Still, by learning from the past and upholding the highest ethical standards, we can honor the memory of the victims and prevent similar horrors from ever happening again.
+So engage in discussions about research ethics, support educational initiatives, and advocate for policies that protect human rights in scientific endeavors.
 Let us strive to create a future where knowledge is pursued with compassion, respect, and unwavering commitment to the well-being of all.